The Complete Poems of Li Yu (937-978)

 Willow Twigs

-Gradually aging, I'm ashamed to face the spring.
+Gradually aging, I'm ashamed

 Wherever I go, flowers remind me of my former love trysts.